sequenceiq/slider/src/site/markdown/testing.md

 ## Troubleshooting the functional tests

-1. If you are testing in a local VM and stops responding, reboot it -sometimes they just seem to get overloaded.
-If you can't do a clean shutdown, reboot it cleanly the second time around.
+1. If you are testing in a local VM and stops responding, it'll have been swapped out to RAM.
+Rebooting can help, but for a long term fix go through all the Hadoop configuratins (HDFS, YARN, Zookeeper) and set their heaps to smaller numbers, like 256M each.
+Also: turn off unused services (hcat, oozie, webHDFS)

 1. The YARN UI will list the cluster launches -look for the one with a name close to the test and view its logs